Thanks for your interest in CISO Executive Network!

 2. Consistency and Depth: We meet multiple times per year in each Chapter to go deep on a single key topic.
 Our topics are picked every year by our Advisory Council members, assuring members that we are addressing the most critical and timely topics.

-3. Professional Moderation: Each of our roundtables is professionally moderated by Founder Bill Sieglein or General Manager Andy Land, who are both subject matter experts in security.
-Bill or Andy, and often our CEO Tim Satterfield, are present at every Chapter meeting.
+3. Professional Moderation: Each of our roundtables is professionally moderated by Founder Bill Sieglein or General Managers Andy Land and Franklin Kessler, all of whom are subject matter experts in security.
+Bill or Andy or Franklin, and often our CEO Tim Satterfield, are present at every Chapter meeting.
 There is a consistency to the tenor and depth of presentation, creating a consistent experience that helps each Chapter strengthen over the years.
 We work with our Chapter members to really explore the problems and walk away with real ideas/solutions.

 4. Thought Leadership Presentations: We believe sponsor presentations provide an opportunity for our members to be kept up to date on the most recent developments in the industry.
 Presentations must be on-topic in keeping with the theme of the breakfast series.
 Sales and marketing pitches are not permitted, as CISO Executive Network members are looking to the sponsors to bring thought leadership to the topic.
 We find that sponsors who bring a thought-provoking topic expert resonate best with our events.
 All sponsor presentation materials are reviewed by our leadership prior to each presentation